-Our firm's monitoring program is based on a consistent Network-wide inspections program based on professional standards relating to quality control including ISQC 1 as well as Network policies, procedures, tools and guidance.
+Our firm's monitoring program is based on a consistent network-wide inspections program based on professional standards relating to quality control including ISQC 1 as well as PwC network policies, procedures, tools and guidance.

 ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorized to sign audit or non-audit assurance reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.

-Reviews are led by experienced Assurance partners, supported by independent teams of partners, directors, and senior managers and other specialists.
-Review teams receive training to support them in fulfilling their responsibilities and utilize a range of checklists and tools developed at the Network level when conducting their review procedures.
+Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, senior managers and other specialists.
+ECR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the network level when conducting their inspection procedures.
+The network inspection team support review teams with support on consistent application of guidance on classification of engagement findings and engagement assessments across the PwC network.

-Finally, the PwC Network coordinates an inspection program to review the design and operating effectiveness of our SoQM - the "third line of defence".
+In addition, the PwC network coordinates an inspection program to review the design and operating effectiveness of our SoQM the "third line of defence".
 The use of a central team to monitor these inspections across the Network enables a consistent view and sharing of relevant experience across the PwC Network.

-The results of the inspections are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
-In situations where adverse quality issues on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.
+The results of all the inspections are reported to our firm's leadership who are responsible for analysing the findings and implementing remedial actions as necessary.
+In situations where adverse quality matters on engagements are identified, based on the nature and circumstances of the issues, the responsible partner or our firm's Assurance leadership personnel may be subject to additional mentoring, training or further sanctions in accordance with our firm's Recognition and Accountability Framework.

-Partners and employees of our firm are informed about the review results and the actions taken to enable them to draw the necessary conclusions for the performance of their engagements.
-In addition, the GAQ-I Leader informs engagement partners of our firm, who are responsible for group audits involving cross-border work, about relevant quality review findings in other PwC member firms which enables our partners to consider these findings in planning and performing their audit work.
+Partners and employees of our firm are informed about the inspection results and the actions taken to enable them to draw the necessary conclusions for the performance of their engagements.
+In addition, engagement partners of our firm are informed by the network inspection program about relevant inspection findings in other PwC member firms, which enables our partners to consider these findings in planning and performing their audit work.